Ivory, Jura

 Ivory ([ivɔʁi]) is a commune in the Jura department in Bourgogne-Franche-Comté in eastern France.

 Population

 Old tree

 In a farmyard in the village is a huge old lime tree.
 Now old and hollow, the trunk could accommodate a table for six or eight diners.
-It is said to have been planted to mark the marriage of Maria, nineteen-year-old daughter and heiress of Charles the Bold, Duke of Burgundy, to Emperor Maximilian I. The marriage took place on 18 August 1477.
+It is said to have been planted to mark the marriage of Maria, nineteen-year-old daughter and heiress of Charles the Bold, Duke of Burgundy, to Prince Maximilian, son of the Holy Roman Emperor.
+The marriage took place on 18 August 1477.
 Maria's father had died in battle outside Nancy on 5 January that same year.

 Why plant a tree in Ivory?
 Who planted it?
 It was completely unmarked and unknown until a passing visitor told the local Tourist Board the story and the tree was ring fenced and its history recorded on a plaque.